OpenTek-Startup/Djokwa-middleware/README.md

-# The Backend Server for the DJOKWA app
+# The Backend Server for the DJOKWA SMS-Middleware

 ## Getting Started